openEDI/documentation/PoroTomo/PoroTomo.md

 # PoroTomo
-PoroTomo DAS data in both SEG-Y and .h5 formats with tutorial notebook for use.
+PoroTomo DAS data in both SEG-Y and .h5 formats with tutorial notebooks for use.
+The data is also abailable in .h5 format via HSDS.

 These data were collected during March 2016 at Brady Hot Springs, NV.
 Silixa’s iDAS (TM) was used for data acquisition with 1.021 m channel spacing and a